SIMPLE-AstroDB/SIMPLE-db/README.md

 in the [schema](#simple-database-schema) below.
 The archive includes kinematics, spectra, modeled and retrieved parameters.

-There are several different methods to interact with the database, including python, a website and API, and database browsers such as [DB Browser for SQLite](https://sqlitebrowser.org/).
+There are several different methods to interact with the database, including:
+- Python
+- a website and API at https://simple-bd-archive.org/
+- database browsers such as [DB Browser for SQLite](https://sqlitebrowser.org/)

+To report missing data, data bugs or make feature requests, please use the [SIMPLE-db issue tracker](https://github.com/SIMPLE-AstroDB/SIMPLE-db/issues).

 For day-to-day discussions, please join us in the #simple-db-dev channel in the [Astropy Slack workspace](https://astropy.slack.com/).
 If you are not already in the Astropy Slack, [request an account](http://joinslack.astropy.org/).